 - Mental Health co-morbidites (anxiety, depression, OCD, BPD, Bipolar etc)

 - Men with type 1 diabetes and eating disorders

 - The wait between becoming ill and pursuing/receiving treatment

-For July to continue the focus on complications that may result from T1-ED and Diabulimia our featured subject will be nephropathy (kidney damage or failure).
-We are looking to speak to anyone with experience of this issue who may have a story to share with us.
-We are interested in hearing how you cope with nephropathy on a day to day basis, what symptoms you suffer from and how you feel about having it.
-You may want to talk about what treatment you receive (such as medication) or how it impacts upon your mental health, eating habits and/ror insulin omission behaviours, if at all.
+For August our featured subject will be Body Dysmophic Disorder.
+We are looking to speak to anyone with experience of this issue alongside having type 1 diabetes and an eating disorder that may have a story to share with us.
+We are interested in hearing how you cope with on a day to day basis, what symptoms you suffer from and how if you have tried treatment in any form, how this has challenged n the way you feel about yourself.
+You may want to talk about how BDD exists apart from your eating disorder and whether you have been able to have this officially recognised as such (instead of the mostly typical body image irrationality found in eating disorder patients with specific regards to weight) and how it impacts upon your mental health, eating habits and/or insulin omission behaviours, if at all.

-To conclude, we are always seeking case volunteers with any kind of history or present T1ED or Diabulimia diagnosis to contribute as volunteers, so even if this months topic does not seem applicable to you, please do join our contact list anyway for any future help we may, and most probably will, need from you.
+Furthermore, we rely on volunteers to be case studies for specialist content on an ongoing basis.
+We always require people with current of past experience of of T1ED or Diabulimia, as well as health professionals that have worked or work in any area of relevance to contribute and converse with us.
+So even if this months topic does not seem applicable to you, please do join our contact list anyway for any future help we may, and most probably will, need from you.